FarronF/limerick-council-meetings/meetings/2015/04/21-Monthly Meeting of Municipal District of Adare - Rathkeale/Minutes - Municipal District of Adare - Rathkeale - 10th March 2015.md

 2014 as these lands had never flooded and the datum levels were significantly higher than

-the lands adjoining Station Road; there would be no impact on the core strategy as phase--- 3
+the lands adjoining Station Road; there would be no impact on the core strategy as phase
+---
+3

 one lands must be developed firstand